readthedocs/blog/ad-blocker-update.rst

 ========================================

 A few weeks ago, we shared about the
-:doc:`challenge ad blocking presented to our sustainability <ads-and-adblocking>` and what we were doing about it.
+:doc:`challenge ad blocking presented to our sustainability </ads-and-adblocking>` and what we were doing about it.
 On May 4th, Read the Docs was added to the `Acceptable Ads list`_ meaning that our visitors running ad blockers who choose to allow unintrusive advertising